PiotrJustyna/road-to-orleans/4/readme.md

 * To monitor the containers, you can check the ui view.

 ## Architecture
-* Each client points at a gateway and redistributes the requests to individual silos.
+* Each client points at a gateway which in turn redistributes the requests to individual silos if needed.
 ![Cluster of silos](imgs/cluster.png)